Originally written in 2009. Edited for grammar and clarity.

 What if it all is a lie?
 What if the very premise of self-denial has no basis?
 What if envy, pride, lust, greed, anger, and the other venial and mortal sins are a normal part of the human experience?
 Perhaps self-denial is the problem and not the solution.
 The flesh, who we really are, is not evil.
 It just is.

 Evangelicals profess to believe that God created everything, including the first two humans, Adam and Eve.
 The creator God gave to humankind emotions.
-Evidently, God thought emotions were a good, even necessary part of being human.
-But along comes Christianity with the beliefs of original sin and depravity.
+Evidently, God thought emotions were a good, even a necessary part of being human.
+But along comes Christianity with its beliefs about original sin and depravity.
 All people are inherently sinful, broken, and living lives without meaning, purpose, or direction.
-Unless people accept the sin “fix” of the blood of Jesus, they will live lives of desperation, ultimately dying in their sins and going to hell.
+Unless people accept the sin “fix” of the blood of Jesus, they will live lives of desperation, ultimately dying in their sins and going to Hell.

 Maybe you are saying to yourself, I could never let my emotions have free reign.
 If I allowed my emotions to control me, I would certainly do terrible things.
 Are you sure?
 Or is that just what you have been told?

 Evangelicals are taught that there is a slippery slope that must be avoided at all costs.
-The Bible says that Christians should avoid the very appearances of evil; that every thought, word and deed must be brought under control.
+The Bible says that Christians should avoid the very appearances of evil; that every thought, word, and deed must be brought under control.
 The slippery slope argument goes like this: look at an attractive woman and say nice ass and you are on the path to becoming a rapist.
 If Evangelicals entertain anger in their hearts, according to the slippery slope theory, they are well on the way to becoming murderers.
 Many Evangelicals believe drinking alcohol is a sin.
 One drink and they are on their way to becoming alcoholics.
 Extreme?
-Sure, the Bible does say that Christians should pluck out their eyes or cut off their hands if they cause them to sin.
+Sure, but Jesus said that Christians should pluck out their eyes or cut off their hands if they cause them to sin.
 Sounds pretty extreme to me.

 Evangelical church members get a steady diet of sermons about the importance of denying the flesh.
 They are warned that if they give in to their desires, they are setting in motion things that will lead them to disaster.
 It is the same logic that suggests that watching violence on TV makes people violent, or that viewing porn turns men into sexual deviants.
 Countless hours are spent in therapy trying to undo such thinking.